skills/secure-code-game/README.md

 ### 📝 Storyline

 Jarvis, your trusty automation butler, has been acting up lately.
-Apparently, he's been experimenting with some "unofficial" pipelines that he found on the internet to [get the status page of GitHub](https://www.githubstatus.com/api/v2/status.json).
-While these actions promised to make your CI/CD pipeline faster and more efficient, they have also introduced some serious security vulnerabilities into your code.
+He's been experimenting with unofficial pipelines he found online to [get the GitHub status page](https://www.githubstatus.com/api/v2/status.json).
+While these actions promised to make your CI/CD pipeline faster and more efficient, they have also introduced serious security vulnerabilities into your code.
 Do you have what it takes to fix the bug and progress to Level 1?

 ### :keyboard: What's in the repo?
 You will find this file structure: